Sukhothai Kingdom Mon Pottery Bowl Covered With Ash GlazeSOLD OUT

 The Sawankhalok ware was created by the Thai people, who inherited the kiln which is made by Mon people, in exchange with the Yuan dynasty of China.
 Derived from Khmer pottery and the archetype of Sawankhalok ware, this bowl vaguely reveals the correlation of Southeast Asian ceramics.

 No notable defects other than the natural alteration during the kiln process, and the condition is good.
-In the puddle of glaze with deep crackle glaze, you can see the source of the aesthetics of “imperfect, impermanent, and incomplete” that Japanese tea masters tried to emerge.

 - Images may differ in color from the actual products.